 If you are considering hiring a Social Security Disability Attorney, I would encourage you to ask these five questions to see if the person is right for you.
 I have also included my personal answers to the questions.

 Do you have experience handling Social Security Disability Cases?

-Since opening his own firm in 2010, Loyd has focused his practice on helping Social Security Disability claimants fight for the benefits they need.
-He knows the ins and outs of the disability appeals and applications process and how to navigate it.
-Many clients are nervous and unsure heading into their hearing, Loyd is familiar with the personalities of local judges so he can better prepare his clients on what to expect at their hearing.
+Since opening his own firm in 2010, I have focused my practice on helping Social Security Disability claimants fight for the benefits they need.
+We know the ins and outs of the disability appeals and applications process and how to navigate it.
+Many clients are nervous and unsure heading into their hearing, we are familiar with the personalities of local judges so we can better prepare you on what to expect at your hearing.